peferso/peferso.github.io/about-me/index.md

 Thanks to the research activity I developed strong quantitative programming skills and interest in problem solving.
 The technical topics covered in our research projects involved a wide range of mathematical calculations:  numerical resolution of matrix-algebraic equations, multiparametric data regression of nonlinear models, hypothesis testing, error analysis and propagation, parameter optimisation, data visualization and calculus.

-I completed [my PhD thesis](https://inspirehep.net/literature/1767865) in 2019 with 9 research papers, you can find all my scientific publications [here](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=a%20fernandez-soler)
+I completed [my PhD thesis](https://inspirehep.net/literature/1767865) in 2019 with 9 research papers, althoug all my scientific publications can be found [here](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=a%20fernandez-soler)